 TGbe editor: Please insert the following paragraph after the EPD subfield definition (A STA sets the EPD subfield…) in subclause 9.4.1.4 Capability Information field (#10386, 12158, 10572, 11121)

+The Beacon-A Present Flag subfield is reserved except when the Capability Information field is carried in a Beacon frame transmitted by an AP affiliated with an AP MLD outside the Basic Multi-Link element.
+An AP affiliated with an AP MLD sets the Beacon-A Present Flag subfield to 1 if a Beacon-A frame is present SIFS after the Beacon frame.
+Otherwise, the AP sets the subfield to 0.

 TGbe editor: Please modify the table below in subclause 9.6.35.1 Protected EHT Action field as follows in D2.0 (#10386, 12158, 10572, 11121)